 2) Include flossing in the routine

 Getting to floss is difficult even for the adults.
+But it is important to show our children the importance of flossing.
 By the time the child is 8 years, the permanent teeth are already in the mouth.
 Encourage your child to clean between your teeth daily with dental floss.

 3) Encourage your child to eat nutritious and balanced meals

 Foods that are rich in proteins, calcium, vitamins and fibre go a long way to develop healthy teeth that are resistant to tooth decay.
 Include dairy products like milk, unsweetened yogurt, cheese, whole grains, crunchy fruits and vegetables in your child’s daily diet.